aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 The distribution of organic soils was modelled under the EU LIFE Programme project "Demonstration of climate change mitigation potential of nutrients rich organic soils in Baltic States and Finland" at the scientific institue SILAVA.
-Results are available from their web service: https://silava.forestradar.com/geoserver/silava

-Downloaded file was stored at `Geodata/2024/Soils/OrganicSoils_SILAVA/`.
+Results were downloaded and stored at `Geodata/2024/Soils/OrganicSoils_SILAVA/`.

 Even though the layer covers all of Latvia, it has visible inconsistencies, particularly stripes.
 These were digitised manually (as vector polygons) and masked